superfly/docs/flyctl/cmd/flyctl_redis_create.md

       --disable-eviction   Disallow writes when the max data size limit has been reached --enable-eviction    Evict objects when memory is full -h, --help               help for create
-  -n, --name string        The name of your Redis cluster
+  -n, --name string        The name of your Redis database
       --no-replicas        No replica regions
   -o, --org string         The organization to operate on
       --plan string        Upstash Redis plan